Teaching Phoneme Segmentation: Separating Sounds in Words (Freebies!) Posted on 12 Jun 09:57 , 0 comments

 I believe that the main “take away lesson” for me as a teacher is that the more that the child struggles to learn, the more important it is to keep the academic vocabulary (and gestures!) that you teach the skill with AND the testing vocabulary IDENTICAL.
 This will help your low students do the very best that they can on their tests!
 That way, they can feel GREAT about their results, and YOU can get the credit for being the good teacher that you are!

-If your students are working on sounding out words, try the Sound Blending Songs from our Sound Blending Songs DVD & CD!!
+If your students are working on sounding out words, try the Sound Blending Songs from our Word Family Songs DVD & CD!!
 They work REALLY well for teaching children to sound out words!

 Here are some other blog posts of mine you might find helpful on this topic!